Sibasish11/Siya-AI/README.md

 ## License 📜

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details. ⚖️
+This project is licensed under the MIT License. ⚖️

 ---

 ## Contact 📧💬

-For questions or feedback, reach out to [Sibasih11](https://github.com/Sibasih11) or open an issue in the repository. 😄 Contact me on LinkedIn: www.linkedin.com/in/sibasish11
+For questions or feedback, reach out to [Sibasish11](https://github.com/Sibasish11) or open an issue in the repository. 😄 Contact me on LinkedIn: www.linkedin.com/in/sibasish11